Breakthrough Solutions for Headaches, Neck and Shoulder Pain

-The muscles of the neck can rotate and flex the neck backward and forwards in addition to side to side.
+The neck muscles can rotate and flex the neck backward and forwards in addition to side to side.
 Even when you turn your head, your neck muscles do all the work to support your head.
 You take care of your neck.
 It will take care of you, and you will have fewer headaches and shoulder pain.

 Start by understanding that exercising the neck and using proper form relieves stiffness and loosens the neck muscles, so the tendons and nerves become stimulated.
 The neck exercises described later can be performed while seated or standing unless otherwise directed.

 Pain Free by Pete Egoscue and Roger Gittines

 Living without a stiff neck or painful headaches and shoulders is a dream come true.
 It is possible.
-I wrote in another article here mentioning the book Pain Free: A Revolutionary Method for Stopping Chronic Pain by Pete Egoscue and Roger Gittines.
+I wrote in another article mentioning the book Pain Free: A Revolutionary Method for Stopping Chronic Pain by Pete Egoscue and Roger Gittines.

-I used Egoscue's methods for my injured back, but his book also contains information on how to elevate the pain neck, head, and shoulders.
+I used Egoscue's methods for my injured back, but his book also contains information on elevating the pain neck, head, and shoulders.